 - Click Editions and Style Templates and view the current editions.

-- Click Language and the Languages dialog is displayed.
+- Click Language to open the Languages dialog.

-- Click Add and the Define Language dialog is displayed.
+- Click Add to open the Define Language dialog.

 - In the Name list select Welsh (United Kingdom) and click OK to take you back to the Language dialog.